 Unfortunately, we are living in an opioid epidemic.
 Countless people have battled an opioid addiction.
 In many cases, this addiction starts with prescription medications.
 Opioid medications remain the first-line treatment option for chronic pain.
 Unfortunately, these medications are incredibly addictive and can open the doors to more dangerous substances, such as heroin.
 In addition, because heroin is not regulated, the risk of opioid overdose is high.
 Fortunately, there is a way to reverse this.
 This comes in the form of naloxone.
 However, many people do not know what naloxone is or what it does.
-To learn more about this medication, reach out to Pennsylvania Adult and Teen Challenge today at 844.442.8673.
+To learn more about this medication and the options for opioid detox treatment, reach out to Pennsylvania Adult and Teen Challenge today at 844.442.8673.

 An Overview of Naloxone